Luis-GameDev/Luis-GameDev/README.md

 **`Junior Game and Web Developer`**

-I'm a junior game and web developer with a passion for creating innovative and interactive digital experiences.
+I'm a junior game and web developer with a passion for creating innovative and interactive digital tools such as discord bots, minecraft plugins or unity games.
 I'm mainly focusing on the backend side of programming while I also have an interest in 3D Art and Asset Modeling.

 I'm not developing the code, the code is developing me.